authzforce/fiware/doc/UserAndProgrammersGuide.rst

 The AuthzForce project also provides a separate Result Postprocessor extension example for documentation and testing purposes.
 If you wish to make your own Result Postprocessor extension, read on the next section.
-If you wish to test the example provided by AuthzForce or if you have another one ready for use, you may jump to the section `Enabling a Result Postprocessor extension on the PDP`_.
+If you wish to test the example provided by AuthzForce or if you have another one ready for use, you may jump to the section `Enabling a Result Postprocessor extension on a domain`_.

 Making a Result Postprocessors extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^